starshev/Python-ML-Predicting-Airline-Customer-Satisfaction--Part-3/README.md

 **Context**

 This activity is a continuation of the airline's churn rating project in which I built decision tree and random forest models.
-I will use the same data, but this time I will train, tune, and evaluate an XGBoost model.
-In addition, I’ll explore the feature importances of the model and identify the features that most contribute to customer satisfaction.
+I used the same data, but this time I trained, tuned, and evaluated an XGBoost model.
+In addition, I explored the feature importances of the model and identified the features that most contribute to customer satisfaction.

 **Skills**